Reviews You Can Rely On

 Average weight

 Throw on the Brooks Divide 4 for a walk around town or a stroll in the woods.
 These versatile sneakers will get you from point A to B without breaking the bank.
-With a stable and rigid neutral platform, the Divide ensures that your foot remains securely placed throughout your entire walk.
-As these shoes prioritize foot protection, they are well-equipped to handle the occasional toe strike or jagged rock.
+With a stable and rigid neutral platform, the Divide ensures that your foot remains securely placed throughout your walk.
+These shoes prioritize foot protection and are well-equipped to handle the occasional toe strike or jagged rock.
 These comfortable shoes accommodate a wide range of foot types, and both our men and women testers loved them.
 The breathable upper allows heat and moisture to escape, while the water-resistant outsoles help keep your feet dry.
-Furthermore, the Divide's moderate traction makes it a great option for those who frequent various types of terrain on their walks.
+Furthermore, the Divide's moderate traction makes it a great option for those who frequent various terrain on their walks.

 Read more: Men's Brooks Divide 4 Review